Mollyraeprice/finalproject/README.md

 - Identifiers: zillow id, address, zip codes
 - Pricing: latest price, latest sale date
 - Unique Factors: average school distance, average school rating

+#### Machine Learning Questions

+- Should we run different models for different cities?
+Austin vs Pflugerville
+- How can we run a Feature Extraction Model?
+- 17.8.1 Ensemble Learning and Decision trees - are these just for binary outcomes?
+Can I use them for predicting home prices?

+#### Notes on Data Cleaning

+Redundant Columns to Drop:
+- parkingSpace and garageSpace are mostly same column
+  - Test in excel
+- garageSpace and hasGarage columns are redundant, can drop hasGarage at least

+Columns to Drop because Obviously Irrelevant:
+- NumofCommunity features not well defined, maybe drop

+Columns to Clean/Rows to Drop:
+- Break down the frequency of home types, and decide if drop all rows besides Single Family housing

+New Columns to Create:
+- New column that calculates age of the home based on yearBuilt?

 ### Question Answered